-- A sponsor may simultaneously apply for IRB approval of the protocol(s) mentioned in the IND.
+- A sponsor may simultaneously apply for the protocol(s) (as mentioned in the IND) approval by the IRB.

-- As required by 21 CFR 56.106, IRB in the U.S. that reviews FDA-regulated studies should be registered with the Office for Human Research Protections (OHRP).
+- As required by 21 CFR 56.106, IRB in the United States that reviews FDA-regulated studies should be registered with the Office for Human Research Protections (OHRP).

-- IRB registration information is maintained by the Department of Health and Human Services (HHS).
-There are more than 10,000 IRBs that are registered with the OHRP IRB registration system.
+- There are more than 10,000 IRBs that are registered with the OHRP IRB registration system.

 - The sponsor may want to transport or distribute the clinical study drug across the state borders.
 However, according to the current U.S. federal laws, only drugs with marketing approval can be transported or distributed across state lines.

 - An IND application provides an exemption to this law.

 - It is only required that such a product intended for human use should be labeled with the statement “Caution: New Drug–Limited by Federal (or the United States) law to investigational use.”